How to Format an External Hard Drive on Mac (Sequoia/Sonoma)

 When Do You Need to Format an External Hard Drive on a Mac?

-Consider formatting your external hard drive on your Mac if you are experiencing the following situations:
+Consider formatting your external SSD or HDD on your Mac if you encounter any of the following situations:

-• When the file system of your external hard drive is corrupted;
+- The file system of your external hard drive is corrupted.

-How to Format Your External Hard Drive on Mac
+How to Format an External Hard Drive on Mac

 Formatting an external hard drive isn't a bad idea, as long as you don't do it too often.
 Now let's go through the detailed steps.